cyberbotics/webots/docs/reference/robot.md

 The `wb_robot_get_device` function (available in C, Python and MATLAB) returns a unique identifier for a device corresponding to a specified `name`.
 For example, if a robot contains a [DistanceSensor](distancesensor.md) node whose `name` field is "ds1", the function will return the unique identifier of that device.
 This `WbDeviceTag` identifier will be used subsequently for enabling, sending commands to, or reading data from this device.
-If the specified device is not found, the function returns 0 in C and MATLAB or `none` in Python.
+If the specified device is not found, the function returns 0 in C and MATLAB or `None` in Python.

 In C++ or Java, users should use the device specific typed methods, for example `getDistanceSensor`.
 These functions return a reference to an object corresponding to a specified `name`.